Below we outline how the school has planned to use its allocation of funding which is called the pupil premium for the academic year 2018/2019

 The impact of the PPG is monitored and assessed throughout the year by the Headteacher, Special Needs Coordinator (SENCO) and staff through staff meetings.

-From January 2018, half termly pupil progress meetings will be introduced to better monitor the impact of our various strategies.
+From January 2018, half termly pupil progress meetings were introduced to better monitor the impact of our various strategies.
 Included in this arrangement is the setting up of class impact reports to closely monitor the journey, intervention impact and progress of each child (with specific reference to Pupil Premium children).

 Some funding has been used to ensure vulnerable pupils access school services that would directly target their learning / ensure they were properly supported and able to access school (and tackle potentially poor attendance due to family crisis)